yourWaifu/sleepy-discord-docs/docs/connect-options.md

 ## Compression

 Makes Discord send Zlib compressed WebSockets to save bandwidth but with a cost, CPU and some RAM at runtime.
+In most situations, this might be worth turning on.

 :::note